smartcontractkit/documentation/docs/Introduction/getting-started/fund-your-contract.md

 layout: nodes.liquid
 section: gettingStarted
 date: Last Modified
-title: "Fund your contract"
+title: "Fund Your Contracts"
 permalink: "docs/fund-your-contract/"
-whatsnext: {"Use your first contract!":"/docs/use-your-first-contract/"}
 ---

-This guide explains how to fund your Solidity contract with LINK using the Remix IDE.
+Some smart contracts require funding at their addresses so they can operate without you having to call functions manually and pay for the transactions through MetaMask.
+This guide explains how to fund Solidity contracts with LINK or ETH using the Remix IDE.

-# Retrieveing the contract address
+## Retrieve the contract address

-* Deploy your contract and wait until you see a new contract in the `Deployed Contracts` section.
+1. In Remix, deploy your contract and wait until you see a new contract in the **Deployed Contracts** section.
-* Copy the contract address to your clipboard using the copy icon located near the contract title on the left side panel.
+1. On the left side panel, use the **Copy** button located near the contract title to copy the contract address to your clipboard.

 ![Remix Copy Deployed Contract Address](/files/25d2c8e-Screen_Shot_2020-09-08_at_7.15.50_AM.png)

-# Sending LINK

-* Open MetaMask; click the hamburger (☰) button at the top-left corner.
-* Click on the LINK token, then press `Next`.
+## Send funds to your contract

+1. Open MetaMask.
+1. Select the network that you want to send funds on.
+For example, select the Kovan testnet.
+1. Click the **Send** button to initiate a transaction.
-* Paste your contract's address in the recipient field and enter a value for the amount to send (e.g. 10 LINK).
+1. Paste your contract address in the address field.
+1. In the **Asset** drop down menu, select the type of asset that you need to send to your contract.
+For example, you can send LINK.
+If LINK is not listed, follow the guide to [Acquire testnet LINK](/docs/acquire-link/).
+1. In the **Ammount** field, enter the amount of LINK that you want to send.
+1. Click **Next** to review the transaction details and the Gas cost.
-* Click `Confirm` and wait until the transaction is processed.
+1. If the transaction details are correct, click **Confirm** and wait for the transaction to process.

 ![Metamask Send Link Screen](/files/867073d-metamask.png)